Pranav2612000/wifi_share/README.md

 ## Usage
 - Install the [extension](https://chrome.google.com/webstore/detail/wifi-share/kdjhpollblakokcnfhbgmallkelgncbn) from the Chrome Extension Store or go to https://quick-wifi-share.web.app/
-- In the textare, type in the text you wish to share with the other device
+- In the textarea, type in the text you wish to share with the other device
 - On the other device, open the extension or visit the [website](https://quick-wifi-share.web.app/), you should see the text in the text area

 - Note: If you don't see the message, ensure that both the devices are on the same network.